coldfix/udiskie/README.rst

 - loop devices (mounting iso archives)
 - password caching (requires python keyutils 0.3)

-All features can be indidually enabled or disabled.
+All features can be individually enabled or disabled.

 **NOTE:** support for python2 and udisks1 have been removed.
 If you need a version of udiskie that supports python2, please check out the ``1.7.X``